dd32/td-gh-ex/readme.txt

 == Description ==

 Avedon's framework is primarily built on a Bootstrap theme.
 The background image rotator is a javascript developed by Build Internet.
 If you like the functionality we certainly suggest tossing them a little "social support".
-The social buttons are based off a javascript called SocialCount - again, if you like it we suggest throwing them some support.
 The typographic options are provided by Google Fonts, which is an absolute must for any designer.
-We have also included a decent array of OpenGraph meta options in order to keep your message syncronized throughout all the social networks out there.

-Although donations are certainly welcome, the best way you can support out work is to purchase the Avedon Advanced theme.
-We have decided to forgo the online shops and offer it from our own website (since that'll allow us to minimize the cost to you).
+Although donations are certainly welcome, the best way you can support our work is to purchase the Avedon Advanced theme.
 Once you've purchased Avedon Advanced you will recieve a download with the enhanced theme which includes...

 - A built in Twitter feed
 - Additional SuperSized background images (up to 12)